xaman/LazyStorage/README.md

 A simple way to persist objects in Android without knowing anything about databases.

 ## Why?
-There are a lot of ORM and database libraries to help you add data persistence to your app, but sometimes you don't need a lot of tables and relationships.
+There are a lot of ORM and database libraries to help you add data persistence into your app, but sometimes you don't need a lot of tables and relationships.
 In some cases you just need to save a few objects to let your users use your app offline.

-I tried Realm, ORLite and SugarORM, and they are cool libraries, but there are some things I dislike:
+I tried Realm, ORLite and SugarORM.
+They are cool libraries, but there are some things I dislike:

 * Modify my data model classes to extend a **DB record superclass**.
 * Add unnecessary annotations like **@Table**, **@PrimaryKey**, **@Unique**, etc.